tiprankstipranks

 Accounting & Financial Operations - Risk 2

-Our balance sheet includes goodwill and intangible assets that represent 66% of our total assets at December 31, 2023, which are primarily associated with our acquisitions.
-On at least an annual basis, we assess whether there have been impairments in the carrying value of goodwill.
-In addition, we review intangible assets for impairment whenever events or changes in circumstances indicate the carrying amount of the asset may not be recoverable.
+Our balance sheet includes goodwill and intangible assets that represent 57% of our total assets at December 31, 2024, which are primarily associated with our acquisitions.
+These assets are not amortized but reviewed for impairment at least annually, or when events or changes in the business environment indicate the carrying value not be recoverable.
 If the carrying value of the asset is determined to be impaired, then it is written down to fair value by a charge to operating earnings.
 An impairment of a significant portion of goodwill or intangible assets could have a material negative effect on our results of operations.
+During the fourth quarter of 2024, we performed a quantitative impairment assessment for the in-process research and development ("IPR&D") intangible asset acquired as part of the acquisition of Thrive related to the development of a blood-based MCED test.
+The impairment assessment required a fair value measurement, and we determined that the fair value of the IPR&D was $420.0 million resulting in a non-cash, pre-tax impairment loss of $830.0 million.

 Accounting & Financial Operations - Risk 3